 Types of pancreatic cancer

 There are several types of pancreatic cancer, mainly depending on whether the cancer began in the exocrine or endocrine component.

 Exocrine tumors.
 These are the most common type of pancreatic cancer.
 Most people refer to this type of cancer simply as pancreatic cancer.
-The most common type of exocrine tumor is adenocarcinoma.
-These tumors usually start in the ducts of the pancreas, called ductal adenocarcinoma.
-Much less commonly, if the tumor begins in the acini, it is called acinar adenocarcinoma.
+The most common type of exocrine tumor is called adenocarcinoma.
+Adenocarcinoma is not unique to the pancreas, as it develops in the glandular tissue that lines certain internal organs.
+When these tumors occur in the pancreas, they usually start in the ducts of the pancreas, called ductal adenocarcinoma.
+Much less commonly, if the tumor begins in the acini, it is called acinar cell carcinoma.

 An increasingly common diagnosis is called intraductal papillary mucinous neoplasm (IPMN).
 An IPMN is a tumor that grows within the ducts of the pancreas and makes a thick fluid called mucin.
 Pancreatic ducts carry fluids from the pancreas to the bowels to help with digestion.
-IPMN is not cancerous when it begins but could become cancerous if not treated.
-Sometimes, an IPMN has already worsened and become a cancer by the time it is diagnosed.
+IPMN is not cancerous when it begins, but it could become cancerous over time if not treated.
+Sometimes, an IPMN has already worsened and has become a cancer by the time it is diagnosed.

 Much rarer types of exocrine pancreatic tumors include acinar cell carcinoma, adenosquamous carcinoma, colloid carcinoma, giant cell tumor, hepatoid carcinoma, mucinous cystic neoplasms, pancreatoblastoma, serous cystadenoma, signet ring cell carcinoma, solid and pseudopapillary tumors, squamous cell carcinoma, and undifferentiated carcinoma.

 Endocrine tumors.
 These are also called pancreatic neuroendocrine tumors (PNETs) or islet cell tumors.
 They are much less common than exocrine tumors, making up about 7% of all pancreatic cancers.
 This type of tumor is very different than what most people refer to as pancreatic cancer.
 A pancreatic neuroendocrine tumor can be functioning or nonfunctioning.
 A functioning tumor makes hormones.
 A nonfunctioning tumor does not make hormones.
 A functioning neuroendocrine tumor is named based on the hormone the cells normally make.
 These include:

-To learn more about tumors that start in the endocrine component of the pancreas, read this website's separate guide about neuroendocrine tumors of the pancreas.
+To learn more about tumors that start in the endocrine component of the pancreas, read Cancer.Net's separate guide about neuroendocrine tumors of the pancreas.

 Looking for More of an Introduction?